 Try to arrange the trip to the best location when you’ve got that magical, post-dawn or pre-sunset light.
 The weather will be a factor, of course, but being in the right place during those times is the only way to take advantage of some incredible lighting.

 If you miss it, make a point of getting some shots that would have worked well, anyway.
 Why?
-Because there’s an amazing Golden Hour Filter in Luminar than can make those images look like the lighting was there.
+Because there’s an amazing golden hour filter in Luminar Neo photo editor that can make those images look like the lighting was there.
 Imagine the delight of your customers when you surprise them with it!
+Also, in our blog you can find really amazing presets for portraits.

 Camera angles and lens-to-subject distance can have a tremendous impact on a portrait photo.
 Don’t be afraid to get creative.
 Put your subjects above you and shoot up.
 Stand on a high spot and shoot down.
 Get everyone (including yourself) down on their bellies.
 Move in close with the wide-angle.
 Use a little bit of forced perspective.
 Let your imagination and theirs run wild.